schrotie/quary/demo/helloWorld/README.md

 Play with the "Hello world!" demo at [codepen](https://codepen.io/schrotie/pen/rQYZae).

 [This] is web component 101.
-The codepen lets you compare vanilla hello world to ShadowQuery.
+The codepen lets you compare vanilla hello world to Quary.
 Both are identical except for how the shadow DOM is initialized.
 You will want to follow these steps for any web component you develop:

 1. Define you element with `customElements.define`, naming the tag of your element and passing a ES6 class to handle that tag.
 The class always extends `HTMLElement` or another class that has `HTMLElement` in its ancestor chain.
 2. In the constructor of that class, call `super()` which calls the HTMLElement constructor.